shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise3.md

 #### Task summary

-In this task you get a overview of your registered Hyper-V host with the Azure Migrate Server Migration service.
+In this task, you get a overview of your registered Hyper-V host with the Azure Migrate Server Migration service.

 ### Task 2: Enable Replication from Hyper-V to Azure Migrate